phoenixframework/phoenix/C_routing.md

 The first argument to these macros is the path.
 Here, it is the root of the application, `/`.
 The next two arguments are the controller and action we want to have handle this request.
 These macros may also take other options, which we will see throughout the rest of this guide.

-If this were the only route in our router module, the clause of the `match/3` function would look like this after the macro is expanded.
+If this were the only route in our router module, the clause of the `match/3` function would look like this after the macro is expanded:

 ```elixir
   def match(conn, "GET", ["/"])
 ```

-The body of the match function sets up the connection and invokes the matched controller action.
+The body of the `match/3` function sets up the connection and invokes the matched controller action.

 As we add more routes, more clauses of the match function will be added to our router module.
 These will behave like any other multi-clause function in Elixir.
 They will be tried in order from the top, and the first clause to match the parameters given (verb and path) will be executed.
 After a match is found, the search will stop and no other clauses will be tried.